The non-existence of some Galois representations of moderate dimension in small characteristic: Preliminaries

 \end{prop} \begin{proof} Identical to the proof of \cite[Proposition 2.4]{Mo1} but using the expression in Lemma \ref{lem:exact_C} and the facts that $e_N\mid n$ and $r\geq 0$. \end{proof} (Note that Jones describes in \cite[Proposition 2.3]{Jo} a very similar reformulation of Moon's result.)

-Here is the strategy we are going to employ: \emph{a priori} we have no control over the quantity in the parenthesis in Proposition \ref{prop:upper_bound_C}, so we simply use $C<N+1+N/(p-1)$.
+Here is the strategy we are going to employ: \emph{a priori} we have no control over the quantity in the parenthesis in Proposition \ref{prop:upper_bound_C}, so we simply use

 This gives us a bound on $|d_K|^{1/n}$, hopefully small enough to appear in Odlyzko's tables.
 The latter give us an upper bound on $n$, say $n\leq n_{\text{max}}$.
 At this point we return to the expression in Proposition \ref{prop:upper_bound_C} and minimize the quantity

 under the additional constraint $n\leq n_{\text{max}}$ (together with other arithmetic constraints).
 This results in a smaller upper bound for $C$, hence a smaller upper bound on $|d_K|^{1/n}$, and we can start the process over.
 In the next section we describe how taking these successive minima over increasingly smaller sets allows us to rule out the existence of the number field $K$.